aihanif/Project-1--Processing-Data/README.md

 - These data used to analysis the problem either hardware/code level/network issues.

 Objective
--keep data that have an issues with blank page -Extract the data from API monitoring services -Tranform the data into correct format
+- keep data that have an issues with blank page
+- Extract the data from API monitoring services
+- Tranform the data into correct format
--Load data into CSV,Pickle
+- Load data into CSV,Pickle